housecricket/IT-Dictionary-for-Computer-Terms-and-Tech-Definitions/README.md

 # IT Dictionary for Computer Terms and Tech Definitions
 More than just a glossary, our dictionary of information technology covers everything from the basics of hardware and software to cloud computing and ERP.
+[TOC]
 ## 2FA - Two Factor Authenticatio
 The 2FA is an additional layer of security you can set up to keep your account secure.
 It requires a unique one-time use code.
 ## A/B Testing